 For the past six years, I've sold most of the ads myself.
 I've worked primarily with small brands, such as etsy shops and jewelry designers.
 I love working with small business owners and supporting female entrepreneurs.

-Now I've also decided to work with an ad network that handles ads for bloggers.
+Now I've also decided to work with an ad network that handles banner ads for bloggers.
 It's a big step, but I'm excited to free up more time to focus on editorial posts.
-Starting now, I'll also be doing a few sponsored posts per month.
+Starting now, I'll also be doing a few sponsored posts per month, which I typically sell directly to brands myself.
 For years, I didn't accept sponsored posts, but now I've seen that they work really well with brands you actually love (such as Pinhole Press, The Honest Company, those kinds of great companies).
 And I'll mark them very clearly with text at the top or bottom of the post.
 So, it will be very clear when something is sponsored; I hope you guys will enjoy the posts, which will help keep Cup of Jo running smoothly.

 What do you think about the future of blogging?